 The most important element of the latest 1-Series interior is space, and whether or not BMW has managed to improve it.
 Yes it has, but not by much.
 The wheelbase has grown by 30mm, but it still feels cramped in the rear.
 This is due to the compromises in providing RWD, something BMW may be dropping for its future small cars.

 The cabin itself is impressive.
 It’s clearly of high quality, in terms of design and materials.
-It was, for a brief time, the class benchmark.
-With the new A3, Audi’s restored its leadership, but the 2015 facelift for the 1 does narrow the gap again.
+It was, for a brief time, the class benchmark - the gap to the Audi A3 really is quite small.

 BMW’s new directive is towards efficiency and the engines it’s now offering, particularly the diesel variants, are nothing short of remarkable - with the margin growing yet more with this facelift.
 Even the 190bhp, 7.1sec-to-60mph 120d averages 65mpg and the new 1.5-litre three-cylinder (yes, really) 116d EfficientDynamics Plus averages a staggering 83mpg, emits 89g/km CO2 yet still does 0-60mph in around 10 seconds.
 It’s one of the greenest diesel cars you can buy - staggering.